paulcon/active_subspaces/README.md

 This method was tested on Windows 7 Professional, and Ubuntu 14.04 LTS, and Mac OSX El Capitan with the [Enthought](https://www.enthought.com/) Python distribution (Python 2.7.11, NumPy 1.10.4, SciPy 0.17.0, and matplotlib 1.5.1).

+This method was also tested on Ubuntu 18.04 with Python 3.6 and Python 2.7 using the [Conda](https://anaconda.org) Python distribution.

 # Usage

 For detailed examples of usage and results, see the Jupyter notebooks contained in the `tutorials` directory, the [active subspaces website]